Thank you for entrusting us with the care of your pet.

 4. You understand that we cannot be held responsible for treatment for any undiagnosed unrelated condition that comes to light as a result of surgery

-5. The guarantee is limited to covering the costs of treatments that may be required as a direct result of the neutering surgery - no cash value can be given under any circumstances
+5. The guarantee is limited to covering the costs of treatments up to the value of the original surgery that may be required as a direct result of the neutering surgery - no cash value can be given under any circumstances

-6. In the highly unlikely and remote event of a complaint, we’ll do our utmost to fix things to make you and your pet happy, but as qualified vets we need to reserve the right to have the final say and decision in these matters.
+6. In the highly unlikely and remote event of a complaint, we will do our utmost to fix things to make you and your pet happy, but as qualified vets we need to reserve the right to have the final say and decision in these matters.

 Our TopStart puppy and kitten packages are only valid for pets that are under a year old.
 No refunds can be given if full package not required.
 There will be separate terms and conditions for the four week free insurance cover note which are not party to but are between you and the insurance company.